 3. Do bring your own water.

 Some parks have water bowls out, but from our experience, they are usually pretty nasty.
 After all, would you drink straight from a communal punch bowl at a party?
-Bringing a collapsible water bowl like these ones from Kurgo are a great way to ensure your dog is well hydrated and healthy.
+Also, sharing water can increase your dog’s chance of contracting a disease.
+Bring a collapsible water bowl to ensure your dog is well hydrated and healthy.

 4. Don’t judge a dog’s sociability by their breed.